Generic name: gadoterate meglumine (gad-oh-TER-ate MEG-loo-meen)

-Gadoterate is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of diagnostic procedure.
-They use magnets and computers to create images or “pictures” of certain areas inside the body.
+Gadoterate injection is used to help diagnose or find problems in the brain, spine, head, neck, and other parts of your body.
+It is a gadolinium-based contrast agent (GBCA) used in magnetic resonance imaging (MRI) scans.
+Contrast agents are used to help create a clear picture of the different parts of the body during certain medical procedures, such as MRI scans.
+MRI scans use magnets and computers to create images or “pictures” of certain areas inside the body.
 Unlike x-rays, they do not involve ionizing radiation.
-Gadoterate is a gadolinium-based contrast agent (GBCA).

-gadoterate is to be used only by or under the direct supervision of a doctor.
+Gadoterate is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For gadoterate, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to gadoterate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadoterate injection in newborns to children 17 years of age.
 However, safety and efficacy have not been established in preterm newborns.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of gadoterate injection in the elderly.
 However, elderly patients are more likely to have age-related kidney problems, which may require caution in patients receiving gadoterate.